suylab/suylab.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am an Embedded Software Engineer currently working at Samsung Electronics.
+Specifically, I am primarily working on Automotive BSP projects.
+Amongst them, my main responsibility is porting and developing Security-related functions.

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)